ggreer/geoff.greer.fm/_posts/2015-01-15-why-neovim-is-better-than-vim.md

 ### The Alternative

 A couple of months after my disillusionment with Vim, Thiago Arruguda submitted a similar patch.
 It was likewise rejected.
 Unlike me, Thiago didn't give up.
 He started NeoVim and created a Bountysource project for it.

+Right now you can clone Neovim, compile it, and have an editor that works with all your existing plugins.
+Using Neovim also unlocks some plugins that were previously impossible.

+If you are a Vim user, I strongly recommend Neovim.
+It's everything you want, and more.